openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 However, the response mode `direct_post` is susceptible to such an attack as the result is sent from the Wallet out-of-band to the Verifier's Response Endpoint.

-This kind of attack can be detected if response mode `direct_post` is used in conjunction with the Redirect URI, which causes the Wallet to redirect the flow to the Verifier's experience at the device where the transaction was concluded.
-The Verifier MUST include a transaction specific secret (Response Code) into the Redirect URI returned by it Response URI and the Verifier's Response Endpoint MUST require the frontend to pass the respective Response Code when fetching the Authorization Response.
+This kind of attack can be detected if the response mode `direct_post` is used in conjunction with the Redirect URI, which causes the Wallet to redirect the flow to the Verifier's frontend at the device where the transaction was concluded.
+The Verifier's Response Endpoint MUST include a fresh secret (Response Code) into the Redirect URI returned to the Wallet and the Verifier's Response Endpoint MUST require the frontend to pass the respective Response Code when fetching the Authorization Response.
 That stops session fixation attacks as long as the attacker is unable to get access to the Response Code.

 See (#implementation_considerations_direct_post) for more implementation considerations.